Sunday, August 10, 2025

 I'll start my new job next week.
 Husband got a techy job, which is what he was hoping to get back into, and he will start the week after me.

-We will be moving into a different apartment complex on the other side of town and maybe we will actually LIVE a bit, make friends, do things on our days off instead of just veg and recover.
+We will be moving into a different apartment complex on the other side of town and maybe we will actually LIVE a bit, make friends, do things on our days off instead of just veg and recover on our days off.

 I have to trust that God is guiding us now, even when his direction doesn't seem as clear and direct.
 I will continue to dream big, create things, and strive to find purpose without a great big mission job.
 I do miss the boys, I wonder about them often and get little updates from co-workers who are still working with them.